-Operating in Kenya, with associated colleagues in neighbouring countries, we facilitate for documentary film crews from all over the world, specialising in natural history.
+Fixers and filming agents operating in Kenya, with associated colleagues in neighbouring countries, we facilitate for documentary film crews from all over the world, specialising in Wildlife and natural history film making.

 Our service includes the ‘normal’ fixer things – obtaining all permits, licences and permissions, as well as arranging temporary importation of equipment, transport, hotel, lodge or private camp accommodation, internal flights and air charters, aerial filming and much more.

 We go the extra mile.
 Logistical challenges are our speciality.

 Nothing is impossible and we never take ‘no’ for an answer.